 The HV pin is connected to the AC line through a resistor (refer to Figure 1).
-With a built-in high-voltage startup circuit, when AC voltage is applied to power system, FAN6921AML provides a high current to charge external $V{\rm DD}$ capacitor to accelerate controller's startup time and build up normal rated output voltage within three seconds.
-To save power consumption, after $V{\rm DD}$ voltage exceeds turn-on voltage and enters normal operation; this high voltage startup circuit is shut down to avoid power loss from startup resistor.
+With a built-in high-voltage startup circuit, when AC voltage is applied to power system, FAN6921AMR provides a high current to charge external $V{DD}$ capacitor to reduce the controller's startup time and build up normal rated output voltage within three seconds.
+To save power consumption, after $V{DD}$ voltage exceeds turn-on voltage and enters normal operation; this high-voltage startup resistor.

-Figure 36 shows the characteristic curve of $V{DD}$ voltage and operating current $I{DD}$ .
-When $V{DD}$ voltage is lower than $V{DD\text{-PWM-OFF}}$ , FAN6921AML stops all switching operation and turns off some unnecessary internal circuit to reduce operating current.
-By doing so, the period from $V{DD\text{-PWM-OFF}}$ to $V{DD\text{-OFF}}$ can be extended and the hiccup mode frequency can be decreased to reduce the input power in case of output short circuit.
-Figure 37 shows the typical waveforms of $V{DD}$ voltage and gate signal at hiccup mode operation.
+Figure 36 shows the characteristic curve of VDD voltage and operating current IDD.
+When VDD voltage is lower than VDD-PWM-OFF, FAN6921AMR stops all switching operation and turns off some internal circuits to reduce operating current.
+By doing so, the period from VDD-PWM-OFF to VDD-OFF can be extended and the Hiccup Mode frequency can be decreased to reduce the input power in case of output short circuit.
+Figure 37 shows the typical waveforms of VDD voltage and gate signal in Hiccup Mode.